About Derica Waller

 Bachelor’s degree in Psychology, Oberlin College, 1994

-In addition to the formal degrees and certificates listed above, I regularly attend on-going training workshops and seminars in a variety of subjects.
-I believe it is important to continue to learn new techniques and stay abreast of current research to best serve my clients.
+In addition to the formal degrees and certificates listed above, I regularly attend on-going training workshops and seminars in a variety of subjects to continue to learn new techniques and stay abreast of current research to best serve my clients.

 If you have any questions about my training, experience or credentials, please feel free to call me at 303-915-5567 or e-mail me by clicking the link HERE.